coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. coqtop:: in

    Notation "'sigma' x : A , B" := (sigT (fun x : A => B))
-     (at level 200, x ident, A at level 200, right associativity).
+     (at level 200, x name, A at level 200, right associativity).

 The binding variables in the right-hand side that occur as a parameter of the notation (here :g:`x`) dynamically bind all the occurrences